-The timers are driven at the system clock speed divided by 20.
+The timer is driven at the system clock speed divided by 20.
 Therefore if the system clock is 6.144 MHz then timer clock is being driven at 307.2 KHz.
-The maximum time length that the timers can achieve per interrupt is 213.33 Milliseconds.
+The maximum length of time that the timers can achieve per interrupt is 53.33 Milliseconds.